 The NMDS contains files of unidentifiable unit record data.
-Data contributors (state/territory housing authorities), government departments, the AIHW, research organisations and individuals can access the NMDS.
+Data contributors (state/territory housing authorities), government departments, AIHW, research organisations and individuals can access the NMDS.
 Any users of the NMDS must abide by the nationally agreed protocols on the conditions of use, including the agreements of data providers to release the data for each specified request.

-Enquiries regarding identifiable information or other items that may be available and not included in the NMDS should be forwarded to David Wilson (Housing Assistance Data Custodian) at the AIHW.
+Enquiries regarding identifiable information or other items that may be available and not included in the NMDS should be forwarded to the housing data custodian on (02) 6244 1202 or by emailing housing@aihw.gov.au.

-1.6 Changes to the 2003-04 NMDS
+1.6 Changes to the 2004-05 NMDS